MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Make sure that operational processes for deployment of virtual machines, updates, backup and recovery are in place and properly tested.
 To test for resiliency inject fault in application and take a note of failure and mitigate those failure.

+- Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.

+- Take frequent backups for stateful workloads and ensure backup tasks are working effectively and alert on failed backup processes.

 - Monitor virtual machines and detect for failure.
 The raw data of for monitoring can come from variety of sources.
 Ensure that monitoring is configured and analyze the cause of problems.

 - Analyze that scheduled backups are running healthy and periodic backups are taken.
 Azure [Backup center](/azure/backup/backup-center-overview) can to gain more insights.